T-Mobile US Inc. (TMUS) Just Got Our Attention

 TMUS’s Market Performance

-TMUS stocks went down by -1.87% for the week, with a monthly drop of -1.52% and a quarterly performance of 16.85%, while its annual performance rate touched -3.84%.
-The volatility ratio for the week stands at 4.31% while the volatility levels for the past 30 days are set at 2.72% for T-Mobile US Inc. The simple moving average for the period of the last 20 days is -3.54% for TMUS stocks with a simple moving average of 1.20% for the last 200 days.
+TMUS stocks went down by -3.69% for the week, with a monthly drop of -8.67% and a quarterly performance of -0.26%, while its annual performance rate touched -10.37%.
+The volatility ratio for the week stands at 3.77% while the volatility levels for the past 30 days are set at 3.09% for T-Mobile US Inc..
+The simple moving average for the period of the last 20 days is -6.36% for TMUS stocks with a simple moving average of -2.20% for the last 200 days.

 Analysts’ Opinion of TMUS